 Anne Griffith, The Screaming Skull of Burton Agnes Hall

 Katherine ‘Anne’ Griffith was the youngest of three sisters living at Burton Agnes Hall, East Riding of Yorkshire.
-Daughters of Sir Henry Griffith, Anne was besotted with the building her father had done.
+Daughters of Sir Henry Griffith, Anne was besotted with the building her father had erected.
 She believed it to be the most beautiful house ever built.
-One day not long after the completion of the work Anne fell victim of a violent mugging, less than a mile from their home.
+One day, not long after the completion of the work, Anne fell victim of a violent mugging, less than a mile from their home.
 Anne was brought home to the hall suffering from a blow to the head sustained during the attack.
 She asked her sisters to promise her that once she died they would remove her head from her body and keep it within the walls of the home she loved so much.
 Days after the attack, poor Anne died of her injuries.
-However the sisters broke their promise and Anne’s body was buried whole in the churchyard
+However, the sisters broke their promise and Anne’s body was buried whole in the churchyard.

 A week after Anne’s funeral the first strange occurrence was reported.
 A loud crash was heard in the hall, like that of a large piece of furniture falling over.
 On investigation no source of the noise could be found.
 A week later doors were heard banging violently throughout the home but immediately ceased upon investigation.
 After this many strange sounds were heard at the hall.
 Footsteps hurrying up and down the corridors.
 An unseen figure ascending and descending the stairs quickly.
 The inhabitants of the hall had become greatly unnerved by the occurrences.

 A Grisly Sight